Perpetual Futures Terms of Service

 - The Perpetual Service may support take-profit ("TP"), stop-loss ("SL"), and other conditional orders, as described in the FAQ and Disclosures and/or displayed in the interface.
 Unless otherwise expressly stated in the FAQ and Disclosures and displayed in the interface for a particular market or order type, any TP or SL order submitted through the Perpetual Service remains active for up to 28 days from the time it is placed or last amended, after which it will automatically expire and be cancelled if it has not already been triggered, executed, or cancelled.
 TP and SL orders may also be rejected, cancelled, fail to trigger, or fail to execute in the circumstances described in these Terms, including during Liquidation, a Disruption Event, close-only mode, system failure, Third-Party Venue restrictions, or where the relevant Position is closed, reduced, or otherwise no longer supports the order.

-- Crypto Wallet may, but is not obliged to, enter into offsetting or hedging transactions on third-party protocols, venues, or liquidity sources in order to manage Crypto Wallet's risk exposure.
-Such hedging does not create any relationship, rights, or claims by the User against any third party, and the User agrees that Crypto Wallet is the User's sole contractual counterparty for Perpetual Contracts made available via Crypto Wallet.
+- Crypto Wallet may, but is not obliged to, enter into offsetting or hedging transactions on third-party protocols, venues, or liquidity sources in order to manage risk exposure arising from the Perpetual Service.
+Such activity does not create any relationship, rights, or claims by the User against any third party and does not mean that Crypto Wallet is acting as the issuer or contractual counterparty of any Perpetual Contract unless we expressly state otherwise in the FAQ and Disclosures.

 - Any information, metrics, alerts, or tools provided in the Perpetual Service (including Mark Price, indicative liquidation levels, P/L, or Funding projections) are for informational purposes only and do not constitute investment advice, financial advice, trading advice, or a recommendation.